netdata/netdata/docs/overview/why-netdata.md

 ## Simple to deploy

--   **One-line deployment** for Linux distributions, plus support for Kubernetes/Docker infrastructures
+-   **One-line deployment** for Linux distributions, plus support for Kubernetes/Docker infrastructures.
 -   **Zero configuration and maintenance** required to collect thousands of metrics, every second, from the underlying OS and running applications.
 -   **Prebuilt charts and alarms** alert you to common anomalies and performance issues without manual configuration.